It is a joy to be hidden,

 – D.W.
 Winnicott

-My name is James Spiers.
-I am a registered integrative psychotherapist (MBACP) working in private practice, and a final year trainee Counselling Psychologist on a BPS accredited and HCPC approved doctoral training programme at York St John University (DCounsPsy).
+I am a registered psychological therapist (MBACP) working in private practice, and a final year trainee Counselling Psychologist on a BPS accredited and HCPC approved doctoral training programme at York St John University (DCounsPsy).

 My doctoral thesis is focussed on understanding access barriers to mainstream psychological services for people whose identities include gender and sexual diversity.
 My clinical practice is LGBTQ+ affirming and I recognise the impact that social discrimination and prejudice can have on both physical and psychological health.

-My training as a psychologist has been within the NHS.
-My placements include primary and secondary care mental health and am currently working with Functional Neurological Disorder (FND) in a specialist Neurology Psychotherapy service.
-Please note, for ethical reasons, I am unable to accept private psychotherapy referrals from patients who are currently waiting to see me in the NHS, are currently in treatment or have recently been treated by me in the NHS.
+For ethical reasons, I am unable to accept private referrals from patients who are currently waiting to see me in the NHS, are currently in treatment or have recently been treated by me in the NHS.